PizaJoan/jpizaf-cloud-front-test/README.md

 Feel free to implement any other improvement as long as you write a test for it.

-## List Redflags
+### Writing (modify this readme)

-Write here all red flags that you find in the code.
+- Write in this all red flags that you find in the code.
 Any examples that would stop a code review.
 If you want to fix some of them, go on.

-## How you would make this application maintainable and scalable
+- How you would make this application maintainable and scalable.
 Write here all the steps you would take.

 ## Test submission